Why study modern languages at Taylor?

 How can I fulfill my Bachelor of Arts language requirement?

 Students are required to take two years (four semesters) of a language.
 Those who do not want to take the language placement exam will be placed into a language based on the amount of the language they took in high school.
-We offer Spanish, French, Mandarin Chinese, and Korean.
+We offer Spanish, Mandarin Chinese, and Korean.

 How do I know what level of Spanish or French I belong in?